-FISSION/FUSION is an animated pixel art diptych honoring coyote fission-fusion adaptation in the face of persecution and eradication efforts, a resilience strategy that mirrors our very own human survival patterns.
+FISSION/FUSION is an animated pixel art diptych honoring coyote fission-fusion adaptation in the face of persecution and eradication efforts, a resilience strategy that mirrors our own human survival patterns.

 FISSION/FUSION was part of the Hard G Project and was mounted near the Esmeralda slides in Bernal Hill in September 2018.
 It also appeared with the Hard G Project in the Art + Code showcase at XOXO 2018.